bootdotdev/blog/content/about.md

 With online learning, we can take *one of the best* explanations of bubble sort, and distribute it globally.
 We can also do it on-demand and almost for free.
 Paying thousands of dollars for access to well-known concepts doesn't make sense in the information age.

-## We want you in the "zone of proximal development"
+## Be in the "zone of proximal development"

 * Don't waste your time solving problems that you already know how to solve
 * Don't waste your time trying to solve problems that are nearly impossible for your skill level